 Bullion coins are different from gold jewelry and other golden trinkets; they are refined to a purity of between 99.5% and 99.99% and this is classed as investment grade gold.
 In contrast, jewelry is made of gold of varying purity alloyed with other metals such as copper or silver.
 The gold content in jewelry can range from 37.5% in 9-carat (9/24) gold to the highest purity of 99% in 24-karat gold jewelry.
 It is important to note that the weight of precious metals is measured in troy ounces which is equivalent to 31.07 grams, rather than the regular or avoirdupois ounce which is equal to 28.35 grams.

-Today, beautifully crafted and ornate coin bullion is composed of perfectly refined 99.99% solid gold, although some, like the Krugerrand, American Gold Eagle, and British Gold Sovereign, are strengthened by adding copper and silver.
+Today, most bullion coins are composed refined 99.99% solid gold, although some, like the Krugerrand, American Gold Eagle, and British Gold Sovereign, are strengthened by adding copper and/or silver.
 The added metal makes the coin less likely to get scratched or damaged while in general circulation.
 At the same time, adding another metal raises the weight of the coin past the one-ounce mark.
 For example, a Krugerrand weighs 33.93 grams, which is the total weight of 1 oz of pure gold plus 1/11 oz of copper.

 Whatever the composition of gold in a bullion coin, the quantity of refined gold in a gold bullion coin is strictly adhered to and guaranteed by the sovereign mint.
 For example, although Krugerrands and American Gold Eagles are 22 karat gold coins with a fineness of 0.9167 or 22/ 24 pure gold, they contain exactly 1 ounce of gold.
 However, smaller coins such as Gold Sovereigns have a gold content of 0.2354 ounces.
 The value of a gold bullion coin is therefore calculated by multiplying the spot price of gold with its gold content measured in troy ounces.